jlong5795/challenge-web/README.md

 ## Requirements

+- Create a new [NextJS](https://nextjs.org) application configured to use [tailwind.css](https://tailwindcss.com) for UI styles.
-- Use React.JS and Socket.IO to build a real-time web chat app.
+- Use socket.io to build the real-time chat functionality.
 - Use Redux, Recoil, or React Hooks to store the application's state and process any client-side network requests.
 - URL links shared in the chat should show an extracted metadata preview (page title, image, description/summary, etc. like Slack).
 While it would be fine to use pre-existing components for the preview in a real setting, please implement the metadata fetching yourself on the server (not ajax in the client) and be mindful of the async experience of this for rendering in the client while that info is loading.
-- In the client, show a list of all users who are logged in to the room.
+- In the client, show a list of all users who are currently logged in to the room.
 - Allow users to tag/mention other users in their messages - you can decide how this looks and behaves.

 ## Notes
 - The auth login can be email-only for simplicity.
-- We've included a basic hooks boilerplate to get started, but feel free to reorganize this if you prefer another structure.
-- Feel free to use any additional third-party styling or component libraries (tailwind.css is a plus!).
+- Messages, users, or any other data can be stored in memory (persistence isn't required).

 ## What We're Looking For